Project

 The 'no shared cipher' bug is a separate issue involving the EC certificate not having the named-curve extension set.
 You can see it in the openssl x509 output for the certificate, without the extension the "Field Type" will be just "prime-field" (which allows for any curve, but OpenSSL itself can't handle arbitrary curves for SSL connections hence the error) while with the extension it'll be the name of the curve from #builtin_curves used to generate the original key.
 I'm working on what needs done to get that extension set using the existing Ruby API.

-Updated by tknarr (Todd Knarr) almost 8 years ago
+Updated by tknarr (Todd Knarr) over 8 years ago

 "no shared cipher" for EC: looks like the curve name's in OpenSSL::PKey::EC::Group.
 There's a #curve_name method to get the curve name, but no way to set it and when a group's created using a named curve the name's never set in the resulting Group object.
 I haven't dug down far enough to confirm but it looks like the problem's in OpenSSL rather than the Ruby bindings.